Sponsor a bee today!

 The use of honey for medicinal purposes has been around for over 5000 years with its origins in ancient Greece Rome and Egypt.
 We celebrate the honey bee in our logo to recognise the importance of this wonderful insect in sustaining life on our planet.

-With the help and support of the Glasgow and District Beekeeping Association we now have 4 bee hives at Glasgow Royal Infirmary.
-2 of our hives are looked after by beekeepers Scott Craig and Mike Duncan both members of the Glasgow and District Beekeepers Association.
+With the help and support of the Glasgow and District Beekeeping Association we now have three bee hives at Glasgow Royal Infirmary.
+Two of our hives are looked after by beekeepers Scott Craig and Mike Duncan both members of the Glasgow and District Beekeepers Association.

-Over the last 2 years the bees have produced Friends of Glasgow Royal Honey goes on sale in the museum every December.
-It often sells out quickly so make sure you get yours early.
+Since 2022 the bees have produced Friends of Glasgow Royal honey, which goes on sale in the museum every December.
+It often sells out quickly so make sure you get your jars bought early!

 You can help support our bees with our bee sponsorship programme.
-For £20 you receive a Bee sponsorship certificate (and name your bee), a pin badge and a A5 print of Glasgow Royal From the Necropolis or the bee garden and hives by Renzo Mazzolini.
+For £25 you receive a Bee Sponsorship certificate (and name your bee), a pin badge and a A5 print of Glasgow Royal From the Necropolis or the bee garden and hives by Renzo Mazzolini.

 Meet the team